-Erie humane Society provides update on rescued animals from Lighthouse Street
+Erie Humane Society provides update on rescued animals from Lighthouse Street

 The Erie Humane Society is already prepared to place some of these animals up for adoption.

-A number of these animals have extensive medical needs and still need a few months to recover.
+A number of these animals have extensive medical needs and still need a few months in order to recover.

-One of the dogs named Jasper, was placed with a forever family on Friday.
+One of the dogs named Jasper was placed with a forever home on Friday.

 Twelve of the pets have been placed in foster care.
-The rest of the pets will be available in the coming weeks.
+The rest of the animals will be available in the coming weeks.

-Leone said if you are interested in adopting one of these animals when they are ready, stop over to the Humane Society and apply to adopt.
+Leone said that if you are interested in adopting one of these animals when they are ready for adoption, stop over to the Humane Society and apply to adopt.